 ACATs cover all of Australia and are based in hospitals or in the local community.
-To find your local ACAT or for more information about ACAT assessments, go to My Aged Care at www.myagedcare.gov.au or call 1800 200 422.
+To find your local ACAT or for more information about ACAT assessments, call 1800 200 422 or visit myagedcare.gov.au.

 Does the assessment cost anything?